GG: Good Game

-GG: Good Game is a 2024 Philippine teen sports drama film directed by Prime Cruz and written by Cruz along with Zachary Aquino and Hannah Pangilinan.
-The film stars Pangilinan's brother Donny Pangilinan, Igi Boy Flores, and Ronaldo Valdez.
-Set against the backdrop of the Philippine esports scene, the film follows the journey of a group of young gamers striving to make their mark in the competitive world of professional gaming.
+GG: Good Game is a 2024 Philippine teen sports drama film directed by Prime Cruz from a story and screenplay he co-wrote with Zachary Aquino and Hannah Pangilinan.
+The film stars Donny Pangilinan, Igi Boy Flores, and Ronaldo Valdez.
+Set against the backdrop of the Philippine esports scene, the film follows a group of young gamers striving to make their mark in the competitive world of professional gaming.

 It was one of Valdez's final film roles following his death in 2023; the film was dedicated to him.

 Plot

-GG, an acronym for "good game," centers around Seth (Donny Pangilinan), a determined aspiring pro-gamer who immerses himself in the world of video games as the player "Eskape" and gets into a "competitive barkada gaming" while navigating the various challenges within his own family.
+GG, an acronym for "good game," centers around Seth, a determined aspiring pro-gamer who immerses himself in the world of video games as the player "Eskape" and gets into a "competitive barkada gaming" while navigating the various challenges within his own family.

-Grieving the loss of his beloved grandmother (Boots Anson Roa), who raised him, Eskape is compelled to live with his estranged mother (Maricel Laxa), who had abandoned him as an infant.
+Grieving the loss of his beloved grandmother, who raised him, Eskape is compelled to live with his estranged mother, who had abandoned him as an infant.
 His life changes dramatically when he receives an invitation to join an underdog esports team.